dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 Again they can be placed anywhere in the code, since their position will be decided by the section they belongs to.

-The last detail is to add the kernel start function (declared in the `ENTRY()` section in the linker script):
+The last detail is to add the kernel start function (declared in the `ENTRY()` section in the linker script).

 Since all the bootloader information are provided via `static` variables, the kernel start function doesn't require any particular signature.